✓ Updated March 2026

 Sunrise Serenity at The Met Cloisters

-culturalEscape the city bustle and step into medieval Europe at The Met Cloisters.
-Arrive shortly after opening, especially on a weekday, to wander through the tranquil cloisters and gardens, often with only a handful of other visitors.
-The quiet contemplation amidst ancient architecture and blooming flora is a profound experience, offering a unique perspective on art and history.
+culturalEscape the city bustle and step into a medieval dream at The Met Cloisters.
+Arrive shortly after opening, especially on a weekday, to wander through tranquil cloisters and gardens, feeling transported to another era.
+The Unicorn Tapestries are particularly captivating in the soft morning light.

 Best time: Apr-Oct